RobertMyles/website/content/cv.md

 ## Other information
 - International experience: I have lived and worked or studied in Ireland, Belgium, the United States and Brazil.
 - Seminars / certifications: I have given academic presentations on my work and I have attended many short technical courses.
 The most recent one was on Agent-Based Models in Python and was given in USP by [Davoud Taghawi-Nejad](https://www.taghawi-nejad.de/).
 Others have been on time-series modelling by [Guy Whitten](https://pols.tamu.edu/about-us/faculty-directory/guy-d-whitten-professor/) of Texas A&M, game theory by [B. Peter Rosendorff](http://politics.as.nyu.edu/object/PeterRosendorff) of New York University, experiments in social science by [Paolo Spada](https://www.spadap.com/) and [Leonid Peisakhin](http://www.leonidpeisakhin.org/) of Yale University, and various software packages.
+- Online courses: I have taken many online courses, the most recent of which was Deep Learning by Andrew Ng.
+I have various certificates from Coursera and Data Camp in areas such as Machine Learning and Data Analysis.
+I have also a string interest in JavaScript and have taken many codeschool courses on its many flavours.
 - Hobbies: I like to play music, write, read and blog, and I am involved in the creation and development of some R software packages.
 I have written a fictional novel, which I hope to publish in the future, and I have recorded an album of my music.
 I have a strong interest in political economic history and liberalism.

 &nbsp;